What is holistic nutrition?

 - Is based on each of our unique needs as individuals, and is not a one size fits approach.

 - Explores one's relationship with and appreciation of food.

 - Emphasizes foods that are seasonal, organic, unprocessed and local, when possible.

-Because it takes more than 1 visit to see change.
+As a health coach, I work with clients to help them set and achieve their health goals, so that they are ultimately able to realize their vision of optimal health and wellness.
+It is a partnership, as the client knows what is realistic and meaningful to her, and I am there to help support the behavior change.
 Our work together can help you get past any barriers that have been in the way by implementing small changes towards sustainable new habits.
-This work can take time, so the minimum package includes 3 visits.
 Ultimately, making several small changes can lead to an overall big change at the end of our work together.

 The holistic nutrition board exam is offered by the Holistic Nutrition Credentialing Board (HNCB) that was founded in 2003 and is a branch of the National Association of Nutrition Professionals (NANP).
 Board certification in holistic nutrition is an extra credential that illustrates an understanding of the therapeutic value of whole foods, a clean and natural food supply, environmental influences on health, and the importance of education and empowerment in helping people make informed choices along their unique path toward optimal health and healing.
 In order to maintain this certification after passing the exam, one has to be a current member of the NANP and complete continuing education units (CEUs) by attending classes, webinars, etc., each year.

-Can nutrition consulting be used in place of seeing a doctor?
+Can nutrition consulting or health coaching be used in place of seeing a doctor?

-Nutrition consulting can be used as a piece of your holistic approach to health and should not be used in place of seeing your health practitioner or medical professional.
+Nope.
+My role is to support your holistic approach to health and should not be used in place of seeing your licensed health practitioner or medical professional.
 It is also a good idea to consult with a qualified medical professional before making changes to your diet, lifestyle or exercise activities.